TechnologyMan101/linux-mint-setup-script/README.md

 Please add yourself to `vboxusers` using `sudo usermod -a -G vboxusers $USER` and then reboot.
 Only do this if you have VirtualBox installed.

 Add `rfkill block bluetooth` to Startup Applications if you want to disable Bluetooth on startup.
+Only use this if you want Bluetooth to always be disabled on startup.

 Run Script:
 Mark the script as executable by changing it in file properties or running `chmod +x /path/to/file`.
 Then run it in Terminal with `bash /path/to/file`